catapulta-sh/catapulta-mcp/README.md

 # Catapulta MCP

-A Model Context Protocol (MCP) implementation for [Catapulta](https://catapulta.sh), enabling AI models or AI-powered code editors to easily connect to Web3 and deploy smart contracts in +20 EVM networks without cryptocurrencies.
+A Model Context Protocol (MCP) implementation for [Catapulta](https://catapulta.sh), enabling AI models and AI-powered code editors to easily connect to Web3 and deploy smart contracts in +20 EVM networks without cryptocurrencies.

 ## Overview